What is Cloud Computing? Or How to Speak Intelligently about Cloud and Virtual Private Servers

 Private Cloud

 - Cost Savings.
-It is less expensive to get a more powerful machine and “slice it up” into smaller parts that are running separate servers, than it is to buy separate physical machines.
+It is less expensive to get a more powerful machine and “slice it up” into smaller parts that are running separate servers, than it is to buy many separate physical machines.

 - Easy Upgrades and Migrations.
 If your servers need more capacity, you can just “Assign It” from the virtual server management console, assuming additional capacity is available in the underlying machine.
 If not, you can either (a) upgrade the underlying machine, or (b) move the virtual server to a new machine (which can often be done with minimal or no downtime).